 CAREER NOTES/AMATEUR: Helped Karpat Oulu capture Finnish Elite League championships in 2004 and 2005.
 Formed Karpat’s goaltending tandem with current Minnesota Wild goalie Niklas Backstrom for both of those teams… Appeared in eight games with Hokki Kajaani (Finland-2) in 2003-04.

-BACKGROUND: Nickname “Peks”… Hobbies include tennis and reading… Favorites include Neil Young and the Red Hot Chili Peppers (musicians), Samurai Sushi (Nashville Restaurant) and Greece (vacation destination)… Most memorable hockey moments include winning a pair of Finnish League titles (2004-05) and playing in the Calder Cup Finals (2006)… His favorite player growing up was Patrick Roy… If he could pick two people to play a round of golf with it would be Tarja Halonen (President of Finland) and his dad… Has two sisters, including his twin… Had his jersey taken aboard the Space Shuttle Discovery on Mission STS-133 on Feb.
+BACKGROUND: Nickname: “Peks”… Hobbies include tennis and reading… Favorites include Rambo (movie hero), Neil Young and the Red Hot Chili Peppers (musicians), Samurai Sushi (Nashville Restaurant) and Greece (vacation destination)… Most memorable hockey moments include winning a pair of Finnish League titles (2004-05) and playing in the Calder Cup Finals (2006)… His favorite player growing up was Patrick Roy… If he could trade places with one person for a day, it would be the President of Finland… Has two sisters, including his twin… Had his jersey taken aboard the Space Shuttle Discovery on Mission STS-133 on Feb.
 24, 2011 as a personal item of Col. Tim Kopra… Works with Best Buddies of Tennessee, who creates opportunities and friendships for people with intellectual and developmental disabilities… Wife: Kirsi.

 TRANSACTIONS: June 27, 2004 – Nashville’s tenth choice, 258th overall (eighth round), in the 2004 NHL Entry Draft.